-The season of love is upon us and that has meant one thing for retailers, the swift implementation of Valentine’s Day campaigns across all of their stores.
+The season of love is here and that has meant one thing for retailers, the swift implementation of Valentine’s Day campaigns across all of their stores.

 While most chain retailers populate their campaign calendars with their key shopping events at the start of the year, the nitty, gritty details of store campaigns, like those for Saint V-day, are usually finalised just weeks, if not days, before the physical marketing materials are due to arrive in store.